 All menus use the same general layout as shown in the sample menu.
 The heading of the menu is at the top.
-The area at the bottom is controlled by the UP and DOWN arrows.
+The area in the center is controlled by the UP and DOWN arrows, and the area under the horizontal line is controlled by the ENTER button.
+Not all menus are affected by all controls, but the layout is the same regardless.
+Pressing MENU repeatedly will sequentially display all available menus.